-Upon completion of the entrance examination, the test will be graded.
-If the applicant achieves a passing grade per the requirements of the chosen program, and all other entrance requirements are satisfactorily completed, the applicant will be admitted to the program at the next available start date depending upon space availability.
+Once the applicant has satisfactorily completed all entrance requirements, the applicant will be admitted to the program at the next available start date depending upon space availability.
 Seats are assigned on a first come - first serve basis to all qualified students.
-Applicants that do not meet the minimum score requirements for their chosen program are eligible to retest.
+Applicants required to take the Entrance Examination that do not meet the minimum score requirements for their chosen program are eligible to retest.